Seminars, training workshops and assistance missions

 Electoral assistance missions

-Thanks to the financial support of the European Union, the Council of Europe and more particularly the Venice Commission assist since April 2014 the national institutions of Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine in implementing domestic reforms to bring them closer to the standards of the Council of Europe and the European Union in the fields of human rights, democracy and the rule of law.
+Thanks to the financial support of the European Union, the Council of Europe and more particularly, the Venice Commission from 2015 to 2017 have assisted the national institutions of Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine in implementing domestic reforms to bring them closer to the standards of the Council of Europe and the European Union in the fields of human rights, democracy and the rule of law.

 This joint programme is called the ‘Partnership for Good Governance’ (“PGG”) and follows a prior co-operation programme also addressed to the Eastern Partnership countries.
 Five priority areas (or “themes”) of co-operation were identified with the European Union for the PGG.
 Under these five themes, there was a component devoted to the electoral field where the Venice Commission was particularly active through the organisation of seminars, training workshops and thematic regional conferences.
 Besides the opinion in the electoral field, the Venice Commission assisted the central election commissions of the beneficiary countries in improving their organisational and legal capacities.